Jewelry Preservation Techniques

 Storing your jewelry in a cool and dry place is a must.
 A common misconception that surrounds people is that jewelry can only be damaged when it is out of the storage box.
 Not all jewelry boxes are equal.
 Specifically ones made with wood can damage your jewelry easily.

-Air tight storage boxes such as one above can stop moisture from entering.
-Apart, they have separate compartments for each item so they never get tangled to scratched with each other.
+Air tight jewelry storage boxes such as one shown above can stop moisture from entering.
+Apart, they have separate compartments for each item so they never get tangled or get scratched against each other.

 You can also use anti-tarnish strips or bags in case moisture enters the box accidentally.
+This can be a good addition if you live near the coastal areas where humidity level is high.
 All of these things will ensure the perfect storage for your jewelry.

 3. Get Jewelry Insured